mckapur/LeapDuino/README.md

 FAQ
 =========

-Q: What components are currently supported?
+What components are currently supported?

-A: Servo only as of now
+	Servo only as of now

-Q: Will you add support for more components?
+Will you add support for more components?

-A: Sure!
+	Sure!
 In the coming future, I'll keep it in mind

-Q: Can I upgrade LeapJS to 0.3?
+Can I upgrade LeapJS to 0.3?

-A: No, leave it at 0.2.2, 0.3 is in beta and breaks the current code
+	No, leave it at 0.2.2, 0.3 is in beta and breaks the current code

-Q: Does it work beautifully and perfectly?
+Does it work beautifully and perfectly?

-A: Nope, sorry!
+	Nope, sorry!
 This was just something I hacked together in an hour

-Q: Does money grow on trees?
+Does money grow on trees?

-A: Yes :)
+	Yes :)